jsconfkorea/2020.jsconfkorea.com/src/docs/code-of-conduct.en.md

 # PHOTO POLICY

 Photographs and videos taken during the conference may be released through JSConf Korea's official channels.
-These include screenshots and screen recordings of our video conferences.
+These include screenshots and screen recordings of our online conference.

 If there are participants with their cameras on, please ask for their permission before taking any screenshots or recordings.